Open-Transactions/protocol-docs/content/docs/xml/OTuser.md

 This document type is often embedded in other document types which already include `nymIDSource` leading to some duplication here.
 TODO it's unclear how prevalent this is or whether it is necessary to correct this.

-I though the `masterCredential` was only used so sign other keys or something so I don't know why it's included here.

 ## References
 * [OTPseudonym::OTPseudonym::SavePseudonym](https://github.com/Open-Transactions/opentxs/blob/0de3b72/src/core/OTPseudonym.cpp#L4273)